Azure-Samples/LegacyDotNetAppMigrationWorkshop/README.md

 ## Module 4 - Continuous Integration, Continuous Deployment and DevOps Pipelines

-In this session, we will understand how Ci and CD can be used to help with the application migration factory.
+In this session, we will understand how CI and CD can be used to help with the application migration factory.

 [View PowerPoint](Presentation/Module04-Devops.pptx?raw=true)